yiisoft/yii2/docs/guide/runtime-routing.md

 When the rule is used to create a URL, it will take the values of the provided parameters and insert them at the places where the parameters are declared.

-Let's use some examples to illustrate named parameters work.
+Let's use some examples to illustrate how named parameters work.
 Assume we have declared the following three URL rules:

 ```php
 [